krishnan-Rama/transFlow/README.md

 ## Installation and deployment

-1. Install the nf-transFlow pipeline resources into your HPC cluster directory in which you will be performing the assembly:
+1. Install the nf-transFlow pipeline resources into your HPC cluster directory where you will be performing the analysis:

 ```
 git clone https://github.com/krishnan-Rama/transFlow.git